Get Counseling Services

 Crisis Line Information

-The Howard University Crisis Line (HUCS) is an after-hours phone line rotated by the UCS senior clinicians to assist Howard students with mental health emergencies that may occur when our office is closed.
+The University Counseling Service at Howard University is working with Protocall Services Inc. to provide crisis line management services.
+The Crisis Line is an after-hours phone line to assist Howard students with mental health emergencies that may occur when our office is closed.
 The HUCS Crisis Line number is 202 345-6709.
 This line is available on weekdays after 5pm, on weekends, and holidays.
-During our office hours, the crisis line is forwarded to our general line 202-806-6870, where a clinician can be reached.
+During our office hours, the crisis line is forwarded to our general line 202-806-6870, where a UCS clinician can be reached.

-If you call the crisis line, you can expect the following:
+If you call the crisis line after UCS business hours, you can expect the following:

-• You will be asked to provide your name and student ID so that we can most effectively assist you.
+- You will be asked to provide your name and student ID number so that we can most effectively assist you.
 If you decline to do so, we will still work to provide the help that you need.

-• If you are not a current Howard student, our clinicians will provide you with other crisis line numbers.
+- If you are not a current Howard student, Protocall Services clinicians will provide you with other crisis line numbers.

-• If you are safe and you need to consult about an urgent mental health issue, our on-call clinician will provide a supportive consultation that may last up to 30 minutes.
+- If you are safe and you need to consult about an urgent mental health issue, the Protocall Services clinician will provide a supportive consultation that may last up to 30 minutes.

-• At the end of your consultation, the on-call clinician may encourage you to contact the University Counseling Service for an intake the next day or as soon as you are available to do so.
+- At the end of your consultation, the Protocall Services clinician may encourage you to contact the University Counseling Service for an intake the next day or as soon as you are available to do so.

-• If you are already in therapy with an HUCS therapist, the on-call clinician will likely inform your therapist about your call so that this can be discussed in your treatment, if needed.
+- If you are already in therapy with an HUCS therapist, the Protocall Services clinician will likely inform your therapist about your call so that this can be discussed in your treatment, if needed.

 If you are experiencing a life- or-death emergency, please call 911 or go to your nearest emergency room.